kkureli/js-dom-and-events-konami-code-lab/README.md

 This is JavaScript's way of pulling in code from outside the page.
-Here, we've given the `<script>` tag a local source (the file that's right here in the directory), but we could also supply a URL to load an external resource (more on that in a bit).
+Here, we've given the `<script>` tag a local source (the file that's right here in the directory), but we could also supply a URL to load an external resource.

 You'll want to attach an event listener to `document.body` and check for `'keydown'` events.
 If the user enters this special code, pressing all ten of